bornilshopno/typeScript-fundamentals-object-oriented-TS/readme.md

 ### Static Members in OOP

 Static properties and methods belong to the class itself, not to instances.
-We'll show you how to declare and use `static` members in TypeScript effectively.

 ### Polymorphism